originally published 2006,

 Through the testimony of numerous eyewitnesses, Keaton's numerous confessions, as well as those of co-defendants, Keaton was sentenced to death.
 There is no credible claim for innocence in this case of robbery/murder.
 The case was overturned on appeal.
 The prosecution chose not to re prosecute for a number of good reasons -- 1. he was no longer subject to the death penalty, because of changes in the law 2.
 Keaton was sentenced to 20 years in prison for a robbery that he committed ten days prior to the robbery/murder for which he was sentenced to death and 3. illness of witnesses.

 Keaton was sentenced to death in 1971, under the old death penalty law.
 He was on death row for 13 months when the US Supreme Court overturned all death penalty cases in Furman v Georgia.
+By law, he could not be re-sentenced to death.

 Read pages 59-68 at